 Popular Gambling Superstitions Around the World

 Gambling is indeed one fun game.
 Although winning depends on luck and a few strategies here and there, it doesn't stop players from doing anything to overcome any chances of losing.
-It includes a wide selection of habits, quirks, and of course, superstitions.
+It includes a wide selection of habits, quirks, and of course, a gambling superstitions.

 It is not a secret that casino players are the most superstitious individuals.
 In each country, every gambler has a unique set of superstitions that they strongly believe.
 From etiquettes, symbols, actions, signs, and colors, they have a specific meaning to the players.